-Calgary, Alberta, Canada President and Chief Executive Officer and Chairman Paramount Resources Ltd. Non-Independent Director Director Since: 2000 Age: 52

-Mr. Riddell has been the President and Chief Executive Officer of Paramount since May 2015 and Chairman of the Board since November 2018.
+Calgary, Alberta, Canada President and Chief Executive Officer and Chairman Paramount Resources Ltd. Non-Independent Director Director Since: 2000 Age: 53 Mr. Riddell has been the President and Chief Executive Officer of Paramount since May 2015 and Chairman of the Board since November 2018.
 Mr. Riddell previously served as President and Chief Operating Officer since June 2002.
 He has been a director since 2000.
 From May 1991 until June 2002, he held various positions at Paramount.
 Mr. Riddell was a director and the CEO of Trilogy Energy Corp. prior to its merger with Paramount Resources Ltd. in September 2017.
-Mr. Riddell is also a director of Strategic Oil & Gas Ltd. (a public oil and gas exploration and production company) and Big Rock Brewery Inc. (a public company which produces and markets beer).
+Mr. Riddell is also a director of Big Rock Brewery Inc. (a public company which produces and markets beer).